- About Us

 After completing the specialty training program and passing the examination, a veterinarian can be considered board-certified.
 Board-certified specialists are known as Diplomates.
 Diplomates must stay current, attending and presenting at professional continuing education meetings.

 There are many amazing dog trainers.
 Veterinary behaviorists and dog trainers complement each other.
 Dog trainers can help you teach your dog basic skills as well as advanced tasks.
 Most trainers offer foundation lessons in socialization and manners to help young dogs develop to their fullest potential.
 Some trainers have pursued higher level training of their own and are able to help with mild cases of fear or distress related to being left alone.
 Dogs with complex behavioral problems including aggressive behaviors generally need an assessment that is beyond the scope of most dog trainers.
 Underlying medical conditions can contribute to the development of serious behavior problems.
 Once the behavior has been evaluated, a dog trainer can be part of the team that helps you implement your behavior modification plan.

-The term "certified" is not very revealing.
+The term "certified" is not always very revealing.
 For that matter, the term "behaviorist" can be confusing as well.
 You may find some people with no specific credentials still use these terms.
 It is up to you to learn about a "certified trainer" or "behaviorist's" education and knowledge base.
 There are many wonderful training opportunities for trainers and trainers and veterinary behaviorists often work side by side.
 If you have questions about a specific trainer's credentials, you may discuss that with Dr. Lindell or with your primary care doctor.

 What is a CAAB?